-The Raincode COBOL compiler for Azure and .NET
+The Raincode COBOL compiler

 The Raincode COBOL compiler supports IBM Mainframe COBOL syntax, data types and behavior.

 Applications can be migrated seamlessly and the Visual Studio® 2017 plug-in provides a comfortable and productive development environment.

 With Raincode COBOL Compiler new developments in C# are facilitated and the cost of licences for COBOL is no longer a burden.